coder-jkb/ML-Model-Builder/README.md

 ## Installations
-You must have python3 and node installed in your system
+You must have Python3 and Node.js installed in your system

-Clone this repository using command `git clone https://github.com/coder-jkb/ML-Model-Builder.git`
+Clone this repository using the command `git clone https://github.com/coder-jkb/ML-Model-Builder.git`

 Then run the following commands
 `npm i concurrently`